rpeszek/my-blogs/posts/2022-08-20-code-cognitiveload.md

 tags: Haskell
 ---

 This post presents programming in a different light than what is commonly considered.
-We will look at the cognitive aspects of coding.
+We will look at cognitive aspects of interacting with code.

-We will examine cognitive loads that happen before and during implementation of a program and cognitive loads on these poor souls who need to work with the program later.
+We will examine cognitive effort that goes into the implementation and cognitive loads on these poor souls who need to work on that code later.
+Cognitive load of code consumption is much more interesting and less intuitive than the effort of its creation.
-We will think about bugs as evidence of cognitive overload.
+We will think about bugs as cognitive overload.
+We will discuss cognitive impact of abstractions and types.

-Some aspects of cognitive effort are rarely considered,  how often do we hear a statement like this?
+Cognitive load of working with code is rarely considered, how often do we hear a statement like this?

 > &emsp; _"Yeah, I can do it but it will be complicated so I think we should not go there."_

 I had quite a few eye opening moments when thinking about these topics.
 This is the main reason I decided to write and share my thoughts.
 This post will be a high level rant discussing programming across the industry spectrum from JavaScript to Haskell.

 We will also talk a little about cognitive stress, negativity, and other impacts of professional programming on our mental state.
-The discourse between practitioners of functional and imperative programming is not always effective and I am trying to understand that better.
-I want to better understand other programmers.

-This is a very broad topic and, thus, this will be a long post.
+Mental processes involved in writing code are such a fascinating and broad subject.
+I am taking a very narrow path trough it.

+I am planning another post to discuss it from a different angle.
+It will be about empirical and deductive approach to coding.
+I believe these 2 approaches come with different mindsets and impact the cognitive loads in interesting ways.

 I am not a psychologist, these are observations of a coder.